Top 10 Ways to Reduce Noise in Your Open Offices

 Putting a room in your open office dedicated to quiet for employees to share can solve a lot of problems when it comes to soundproofing an open office.
 Your employees will know they can find quiet in this dedicated space, and others will know to respect their co-workers’ needs.

 Conversely, you can dedicate a room meant for louder activity, too.
-If employees can escape to make a phone call, work out a tough problem or even just to hear themselves think for a few minutes, it can make things much easier.
+If employees can escape to make a phone call, work out a tough problem or even just hear themselves think for a few minutes, it can make things much easier.

 You can outfit a room with reliable sound dampening acoustic panels like Soundproof Cow’s fabric-wrapped acoustic panels to create a soundproof environment in your open office.